Section 702 / FISA surveillance

-Should Congress have to approve military actions against Iran?
+Should Congress have to approve military action against Iran?

 What people are acting on